 For timber doors and frames, fixing screws should be not less than size No.8 (3.8 mm) and not less than 30 mm in length.
+(See also 2.3.9.)
 For steel doors the dimensions may vary according to the method of fixing in accordance with their individual test report.